LangStream/documentation/pipeline-agents/ai-actions/ai-chat-completions.md

 pipeline:
   - name: "ai-chat-completions"
     type: "ai-chat-completions"
+    output: "history-topic"
     configuration:
-      model: "gpt-3.5-turbo"
+      model: "${secrets.open-ai.chat-completions-model}" # This needs to be set to the model deployment name, not the base name
+      # on the log-topic we add a field with the answer
+      completion-field: "value.answer"
+      # we are also logging the prompt we sent to the LLM
+      log-field: "value.prompt"
+      # here we configure the streaming behavior
+      # as soon as the LLM answers with a chunk we send it to the answers-topic
+      stream-to-topic: "output-topic"
+      # on the streaming answer we send the answer as whole message
+      # the 'value' syntax is used to refer to the whole value of the message
+      stream-response-completion-field: "value"
+      # we want to stream the answer as soon as we have 10 chunks
+      # in order to reduce latency for the first message the agent sends the first message
+      # with 1 chunk, then with 2 chunks....up to the min-chunks-per-message value
+      # eventually we want to send bigger messages to reduce the overhead of each message on the topic
+      min-chunks-per-message: 10
       messages:
         - role: user
           content: "You are a helpful assistant.
 Below you can find a question from the user.
-Please try to help them the best way you can.\n\n{{% value.question}}"
+Please try to help them the best way you can.\n\n{{ value.question}}"
 ```

 ## Using VertexAI chat models